KennethAlbert/phase-2-project/README.md

 We then use the useEffect hook to render Items as the return value will be dependant on changes changes in the book variable;

-3.Increase or decrease the number of items in the cart
+3. Increase or decrease the number of items in the cart
 ```
 function InCartBook({book,handleCapacity,handleRemoveCapacity,handlCartRemove}) {
 const [readMore, setReadMore] = useState(false);